If you’re someone interested in online education and learning, the chances are that you’ve come across MasterClass lately.

 Therein lies something truly unique about MasterClass.
 Taking one of their classes is much more than learning skills from the world’s most successful people.

-In Genefe’s case, she learned some essential skills about cooking.
+In Genefe’s case, she learned some essential skills in cooking.
 But the classes were also a chance to reflect on her pursuit of perfection and to find passion in her work.

 This is what I love about MasterClass.
 It takes you inside the minds of the world’s most successful people in a way that helps you to grow as a person.
 It’s deeply humanizing and inspiring.